WardBrian/wardbrian.github.io/_posts/2025-02-24-polyglot-sphinx.md

 The fun part gets a little less fun when you want to create a documentation site for one of these projects.
 But, it can be done.
 I might even dare to say that it can be done in a way that isn't horrible.
-This is more of a family recipe than a cookbook -- I think everyone's set up will be just different enough to make a true tutorial impossible.
+This is more of a family recipe than a cookbook -- I think everyone's set-up will be just different enough to make a true tutorial impossible.

 ## The project